International partnerships in education & research

 International partnership networks

-We are members of two university partnership networks: WUN (Worldwide University Network) and YERUN (Young European Research Universities).
+We are members of three university partnership networks: the Worldwide University Network (WUN), the Young European Research Universities (YERUN) and the Young Universities for the Future of Europe (YUFE).
 These networks act as:

 - platforms for joint research and knowledge exchange